Updated April 27th, 2026

-It’s important to understand that although there can be serious deficits associated with the attention deficit hyperactivity disorder, people with ADHD can also have unique strengths, talents and capabilities.
+It’s important to understand that although there can be serious deficits associated with attention-deficit/hyperactivity disorder, people with ADHD can also have unique strengths, talents, and capabilities.

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a neurodevelopmental disorder characterized by persistent patterns of inattention, hyperactivity, and impulsivity that interfere with daily functioning.